 premarital agreement can give the stay-at-home spouse some peace of mind.

 - Determine Who Gets Custody of Your Pets

-If you are planning to marry and would like to sign a prenuptial agreement with your intended or if you just want more information about premarital agreements, call the experienced California family law attorneys at Ghazi Law Group for a free consultation.
+If you are planning to marry and would like to sign a prenuptial agreement with your intended or if you just want more information about premarital agreements, call the experienced California family law attorneys in Sherman Oaks at Ghazi Law Group for a consultation.
 You can call us at (818) 839-6644 or email us at firstname.lastname@example.org.
 We serve family law clients in Sherman Oaks, Encino, Woodland Hills, Studio City and other areas of Los Angeles County.